dpenkler/hp9816emu/README.md

 ## Buttons

 Each **Unit N** button posts a menu to manage the association of a disk image (.hpi file) with the corresponding drive.
 Entries will be greyed out if they are not applicable.
 These buttons can only be used when the emulator is running as they are handled by the cpu thread.
+The button label colour is black when no disk is associated with the unit otherwise it is red.
+When the volume label on the disk is read by the operating system the button label changes to the LIF Volume name.

 * **Load** Posts a file selection widget to choose the file to associate with the drive
 * **Save** Save the disk image back to the file from whence it came (floppies only)